r-koubou/ValueObjectGenerator/README.md

 [ValueObject(typeof(int))]
 public partial class Sample // 'struct' also supporting {
-    // By default, the Validate method is implemented and the value is checked in the constructor private static partial int Validate( int value ) => value;
+    // By default, the Validate method is defined and called from constructor
+    // If ValueOption.NonValidating is set, Validate method will not be defined private static partial int Validate( int value ) => value;
 }
 ```